 Trans Himalaya Trek

 Day 1: Rendezvous at the group hotel in Delhi.
-Transfers are provided.
-KE Land Only package services begin with lunch at the hotel.
-The afternoon is free for sightseeing or relaxing.
+Airport transfers are provided for all clients arriving on Day 1.
+KE Land Only package services begin with lunch.
+In the afternoon, a city sightseeing tour is provided.
+Alternatively, you may choose to take it easy at the hotel.

 Day 2: Transfer to the domestic airport.
 We take the 1-hour flight northwards across the Himalaya to Leh, where we transfer to the group hotel.
 Afternoon at leisure.

 Day 3: A full day's sightseeing tour on foot, with the chance to visit Sankar Gompa, the Shanti Stupa, the old Royal Palace and Tsemo Gompa.
 Overnight in Leh.

 Day 4: We further our acclimatisation with a jeep drive up to the Khardung La (5380m) one of the world's highest road passes.
 Great views of the eastern Karakoram.
 Return to the hotel in Leh.

 Day 5: We pay a visit to the monasteries at Shey, Thikse and Hemis before continuing our journey to Chumathang (4030m) beside the upper Indus.
 Turning off on a rough dirt road, we climb to the picturesque lake of Yaye Tso (4900m), where we set up our first camp.